When you're declaring an array type in TypeScript, you've got one of two options: Array<T>

 and T[]

-behave exactly the same, as noted above - with one small exception.
+behave exactly the same, as noted above.

 If you're going to make a firm judgment on which syntax to use, you need to consider the keyof